Boss Slammed After ‘Fishing’ for Information Over Worker’s New Job Salary

 Wages in the U.S. are the eighth highest in the world, with the average gross annual wage per full-time employee in the U.S. recorded as $69,392 in 2020, according to WorldData.info.
 Meanwhile, Canada ranks with the 19th highest wages with an average annual salary of $43,540 per year.

-Howard Levitt, senior partner at Levitt Sheikh, practices employment law and labor law in Canada.
+Howard Levitt, senior partner at Levitt LLP, practices employment law and labor law in Canada.
 He told Newsweek: “An employee has no obligation whatsoever to their employer their new salary.
 There is no legal reason for them to ask or requirement to tell them—it’s that simple.”

 Other users on the viral post suggested a few responses the user could give.
 One commenter joked: “I work at nunya, nunya business,” while another wrote: “My response would be: ‘I can’t tell you because of HR reasons at my new job.’
 Nonsense!”